UniVE-SSV/SoftwareArchitectures24/_docs/spring-1/introduction.md

 > :bootRun

 {% endhighlight %}
 This command calls the task bootRun, coming from the Spring Gradle plugin, that launches the Spring application.
 As you can see from the logs, a <a target="_blank" rel="noopener noreferrer" href="https://tomcat.apache.org/">Tomcat</a> server is initialized on port 8080.
-This is automatically done by the framework: it isn't necessary to download and configure a Tomcat server!
+The framework automatically does this: it isn't necessary to download and configure a Tomcat server!
 This is transparent from the developer's perspective.
 If you go on <a target="_blank" rel="noopener noreferrer" href="localhost:8080">localhost:8080</a>, you can see the server in action:
 ![Spring intro]({{ site.baseurl }}/images/spring_intro_4.png)
-In the next lesson, we will see in detail what we have done so far.
 <div>
 Next: <a href="/SoftwareArchitectures24/spring-1/the-spring-framework">Java Spring - The Spring framework</a>
 </div>